Most of Lynch's investing "principles" are rather easy to learn.

 He is also more than willing to share his knowledge with beginners.
 Popular Lynch books include "One Up On Wall Street", where he advises amateurs on how to beat the pros, and "Learn to Earn", where he shares basic principles of the stock market that he claims many experienced investors don't even know.

-Here are some tips on how you can invest wisely, the Lynch way:
+Here are some tips on how you can invest wisely Like Peter Lynch way:

 Avoid the two most common mistakes